MDLlife/faq/content/en/payments/How_can_I_pay_or_get_paid.md

 ---
-title: What is a Talent?
+title: How can I pay or get paid
 types: ["Payments"]
 ---
 Currently there are two ways, the classic way which is through credit card or PayPal transactions or the more beneficial way: MDL Tokens